smigii/cicd-snbx/boot/README.md

 terraform apply
 ```

 to apply some basic settings, create a god user and create a default group.
+You will need to apply twice (for some reason)
+to get the application settings to go through.